Notyashsingh/Credit-Card-Transaction-Analytics---Enterprise-Case-Study/README.md

 ## 💳 Credit Card Transaction Analytics – SQL Case Study

-An end-to-end analytics project on **1.29M credit card transactions** for a US issuer, uncovering insights on customer behavior, merchant performance, category trends, and fraud risk using SQL and supporting tools.
+An end-to-end analytics project on **1.29M credit card transactions** for a US issuer, uncovering insights on customer behavior, merchant performance, category trends, and fraud risk using SQL, Python and other supporting tools.

 ---